Polarization of lattices: Stable cold spots and spherical designs: Introduction

-which has been extensively studied over the last two decades, following the foundational work by Cohn, Kumar \cite{Cohn2007a}.
+which has been extensively studied, especially over the last two decades, after Cohn and Kumar \cite{Cohn2007a} introduced the notion of universally optimal point configurations.
 Due to its bilevel structure, the max-min polarization problem is significantly more difficult than the potential energy minimization problem.
 Only very few exact results are known.

 For example, Borodachov \cite{Borodachov2022b} investigates the max-min polarization problem on the unit sphere $\mathcal{M} = S^{n-1}$ with $N = n+1$ points.
 He proves that the vertices of a regular simplex provide the unique optimal solution for a wide range of potential functions.
 While the symmetry of the regular simplex makes the result intuitive, Borodachov shows that even for well-behaved potential functions (decreasing and convex), two distinct cases have to be analyzed: \begin{enumerate} \item[(a)] When the minimizers $z$ lie at the vertices of the polar simplex (this happens when the derivative $f'$ is concave), \item[(b)] When the minimizers $z$ coincide with the vertices of the regular simplex itself (this occurs if the derivative $f'$ is convex). \end{enumerate} This fundamental distinction was first observed by Stolarsky \cite{Stolarsky-1975}.